socketio/socket.io/README.md

     Parameters:
       - `Object` error object
   - `reconnect_failed`.
 Fired when couldn't reconnect within `reconnectionAttempts`
+  - `ping`.
+Fired when a ping packet is written out to the server.
+  - `pong`.
+Fired when a pong is received from the server.
+    Parameters:
+      - `Number` number of ms elapsed since `ping` packet (i.e.: latency).

 The events above are also emitted on the individual sockets that reconnect that depend on this `Manager`.